Written by: Craig Idlebrook

 Raising awareness in the clinical community

-T1D Exchange has published this study in Journal of Clinical Endocrinology and Metabolism (September, 2016) with the goal of educating clinicians about the frequency of autoimmune disorders in people with type 1 diabetes.
-Raising awareness will lead to better diagnosis, treatment and outcomes for the T1D community who also have autoimmune disorders.
+T1D Exchange has published this study in The Journal of Clinical Endocrinology and Metabolism (September, 2016) with the goal of educating clinicians about the frequency of autoimmune disorders in people with type 1 diabetes.
+Raising awareness will lead to better diagnosis, treatment, and outcomes for people in the T1D community who also have autoimmune disorders.

 About the study

 The data for this study were obtained from nearly 26,000 participants with T1D who are enrolled in the T1D Exchange Registry.
 The data were used to analyze the types and frequency of autoimmune disease in people with T1D, and to learn whether there are relationships with gender, age, and race or ethnicity.
 The diagnoses of autoimmune diseases were obtained from the medical records of Registry participants.